Do you know your best side? And do you know how light can work to flatter your face?

 If we used high-res photos, the file sizes would be so large that you'd have to wait 5-10 seconds for each picture to load - and on a page with 20 images, that could take a while!

-Hopefully this clears things up, but if you have further questions, feel free to leave a comment below and I'll respond within a few hours.
+Hopefully this clears things up, but if you have further questions, feel free to leave a comment below.

 After reading this article, you'll not only know where to find legitimate commercial auditions, but also what to do to book significantly more of them.